coconut-xr/koestlich/docs/getting-started.md

 ## Text

 The Text component enables rendering text using multi-channel signed distance functions (MSDF).
-A font can be from a .ttf file to an MSDF representation as a JSON and a corresponding texture using [`msdf-bmfont-xml`](https://www.npmjs.com/package/msdf-bmfont-xml).
+A font can be created from a .ttf file to an MSDF representation as a JSON and a corresponding texture using [`msdf-bmfont-xml`](https://www.npmjs.com/package/msdf-bmfont-xml).
 We provide a set of precompiled MSDF fonts from [here](https://github.com/coconut-xr/msdf-fonts).
 In the following, a Text is rendered with the Roboto font family.

 [CodeSandbox](https://codesandbox.io/s/koestlich-text-b8ymnm?file=/src/app.tsx)